Summary: Learn about the challenges partners face inside law firms in this article.

 It is difficult for many law firms to hold on to associates due to morale issues, market pressures and more.
 If a partner is unable to hold onto good associates to work on their matters, then the partner needs to do the work on his or her own.
 This takes up valuable time that the partner could be allocating towards business development activities or towards doing other work that is not necessarily appropriate for even the best associate.

-One of the more serious issues that affect partners is that the more money they make, the more their lifestyle grows to accommodate this spending.
+One of the more serious issues that affects partners is that the more money they make, the more their lifestyle grows to accommodate this spending.
 As their income requirements increase, they begin to feel trapped and need to make a certain amount of money, year after year, to pay for this lifestyle.
 These “golden handcuffs” prevent them from escaping and trying something different.
 They can no longer take risks if they hope to maintain this lifestyle (which often involves not just the partners but also spouses and children).

 Most partners begin to feel very trapped after some time and have few other options other than to try and remain partners in their current firm, or another firm.
 After several years as partners, many partners have assumed such a lifestyle that they are unable to realistically even contemplate an alternate career—as many associates can.